Kanbanoo is embedded in the M-Files client listing area as shown below.

 Each column corresponds to exactly one workflow state and displays its name and icon (if set) in the column header.
 The number of cards contained in a column is displayed in parentheses after the column name.

-Kanban cards in each column represent M-Files objects that are in the corresponding workflow and workflow state.
+The Kanban cards in each column represent M-Files objects that are in the corresponding workflow and workflow state.

 M-Files objects that have no workflow and are not assignments are not displayed in Kanbanoo.